Spencer Steer Player Props: Reds vs. Cubs

-The Cincinnati Reds, including Spencer Steer (.395 batting average in his past 10 games), take on starter Justin Steele and the Chicago Cubs at Wrigley Field, Friday at 2:20 PM ET.
+The Cincinnati Reds, including Spencer Steer (.386 batting average in his past 10 games), take on starter Jameson Taillon and the Chicago Cubs at Wrigley Field, Saturday at 7:15 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Cardinals.
+In his previous appearance, he collected two extra-base hits (3-for-6 with a double, a triple and an RBI) against the Cubs.

 Spencer Steer Game Info & Props vs. the Cubs